Evernia/rsschool-cv/cv.md

 ### Code example:

 *Create a form with a file with a data handler located at / people.
 Inside the form, create 2 radio buttons.
-Link them by nesting an <input> inside a <label>.
+Link them by nesting an input inside a label.
 The unique name for the radio buttons is gender.
 Don't forget to add the value attribute.*

   ```
   <form action="/people">